marbug/courses-udemy-docker/containers/README.md

 * In this lecture our image will be the Nginx web server
 * Docker's default image "registry" is called [Docker Hub](hub.docker.com)

+## Container vs VM ##

+* They are just processes
+* Limited to what resources they can access
+* Exit when process stops

 | Navigation               |
 | ------------------------ |
 | [Level up](../README.md) |